Sheikanium/G4/README.md

 README.md	REPOSITORY DESCRIPTION
 ::::::::::::::::::::::::::::::::::::::::::::

-G4 is a netkit virtual machine that allow us to mount services and make tests
+G4 is a netkit virtual machine that allows us to mount services and make tests

 This repository stores all files and documentations